 2. Immediately after the racking process on a computer (not the mobile app)

 After completing a racking on the website, you’ll be taken to a racking success screen.
-From here you can print the stock labels and these will show an NR number & barcode for the NR containers.
-This is possible here as in this case the NR numbers have already been generated for you.
+From here, you can print the stock label, which will show an NR number & barcode for the NR containers.
+These will be the reserved NR numbers if they were scanned or manually entered, or newly generated NR numbers if not.

 3. Any time after racking (on the website or the mobile app)